Florida vs. Michigan: Sportsbook promo codes, odds, spread, over/under - December 19

 Florida vs. Michigan Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup listed at several sportsbooks.
+See the odds, spread and over/under for this matchup posted at different sportsbooks.

 |Favorite